Mahnoor Baloch

-Mahnoor Baloch (born 15 February 1970) is an American-born Canadian Pakistani actress, film director and former model.
+Mahnoor Baloch is an American-born Canadian Pakistani actress, film director and former model.
 Baloch made her television debut in 1993 with the drama serial Marvi, which aired on PTV.
 She is often praised by critics for her fitness and youthful looks on-screen.

 Career

 Baloch appeared in the TV commercials of well-known brand names in Pakistan.
 In 1993, she made her acting debut in the PTV drama serial Marvi which was directed by Sultana Siddiqui.
 Her next series was Dusra Aasmaan.
 In this serial, she performed the role of Abid Ali's daughter.

 In 2000, Mahnoor Baloch started directing and producing her drama serials.
 Her first serial as director was Lamhay.
 Later she directed another television series Patjhar Ki Chaioon.

 In 2012, she won Lux Style Award for Best TV Actress for her role in the PTV drama series Talafi.
 She appeared in Geo TV's Eid special play Come On Hum Dum (2013) as the wife of co-star Mohib Mirza.
 She later appeared as the female lead in the Pakistani film Main Hoon Shahid Afridi (2013), for which she was nominated for Best Actress award at the 1st ARY Film Awards.
 For the role, she filmed an item song "Teri Hi Kami" alongside Mathira and Humayun Saeed, directed by Saqib Malik and produced and penned by Shani and Kami.

 In 2013, Baloch made her Hollywood debut in Torn, playing the role of Maryam, a mother whose teenage son is killed in an explosion at a suburban mall.